Nutrition Assessment

 - Nutrition Assessment ultimately leads to the identification of a nutrition problem (also known as the Nutrition Diagnosis).

-- New information or assessment data may provide reason for reassessment, change in nutrition diagnosis or nutrition intervention.
+- New information or assessment data may provide reasons for reassessment, change in nutrition diagnosis or nutrition intervention.

 Nutrition assessment data can come from a variety of sources, such as referral forms, interviews, medical records, family members or caregivers, community-based surveys and focus groups; statistical reports, administrative data, client-related outcomes or experience measures; and epidemiological studies.